wmarshall484/DSI_LECTURES_2/nlp/ewellinger/nlp.md

 * Lower all of your text (although you could do this depending on the POS)
 * Strip out misc. spacing and punctuation, much to a grammar enthusiasts chagrin
 * Remove stop words
     * Stop words are words which have no real meaning but make the sentence grammatically correct.
 Words like 'I', 'me', 'my', 'you', & c.
-NLTK contains 153 words for the English set of stop words
+Scikit-Learn's contains 318 words for the English set of stop words.
-    * These can also be domain specific.
+    * These can also be domain specific and so extending your set of stop words based on the use case is common practice.
 * Stem/Lemmatize our text
     * The goal of this process is to transform a word into its base form.
     * e.g. "ran", "runs" -> "run"